Jurassic Park (1993)

 Wiki.

-Jurassic Park premiered on June 9, 1993, at the Uptown Theater in Washington, D.C., and was released on June 11 in the United States.
-It was a blockbuster hit and went on to gross over $914 million worldwide in its original theatrical run, surpassing Spielberg's own E.T. the Extra-Terrestrial to become the highest-grossing film of all time until the release of Titanic in 1997.
-It also remains the highest-grossing film directed by Spielberg to date.
+Jurassic Park premiered on June 9, 1993, at the Uptown Theater in Washington, D.C., and was released two days later in the United States.
+It was a blockbuster hit and went on to gross over $914 million worldwide in its original theatrical run, surpassing Spielberg's own E.T. the Extra-Terrestrial to become the highest-grossing film of all time until the release of Titanic (1997), surpassing it in early 1998.
 The film received critical acclaim, with praise to its special effects, sound design, action sequences, John Williams's score, and Spielberg's direction.
 The film won 20 awards, including three Academy Awards for technical achievements in visual effects and sound design.
 Following its 20th anniversary re-release in 2013, Jurassic Park became the oldest film in history to surpass $1 billion in ticket sales and the 17th overall.

 In the years since its release, film critics and industry professionals have often cited Jurassic Park as one of the greatest movies in history.
 Its pioneering use of computer-generated imagery is considered to have paved the way for the visual effects practices of modern cinema.
 In 2018, it was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant".
 The film spawned a multimedia franchise that includes six sequels, video games, theme park attractions, comic books and various merchandise.